develeap/rds-logs-optimizer/README.md

 #### 2. Terraform apply

-Use the `terraform apply -var-file rds_logs_optimizer.tfvars -auto-approve` in your command line.
+Use the `terraform init && terraform apply -var-file rds_logs_optimizer.tfvars -auto-approve` in your command line.
 It should take approximately 20 minutes until the infrastructure is built.

 #### 3. Check the resources